aspose-pdf-cloud/Aspose.PDF-Products/pdf/en/go/header/text/_index.md

 ---
 title: Add Text to Headers of PDFs via Cloud Go SDK
 url: go/header/text/
-description: Append text to the Headers to PDF documents using Aspose.PDF Cloud SDK for Go.
+description: Append text to the Headers of PDF documents using Aspose.PDF Cloud SDK for Go.
 Automating report formatting.
 lastmod: "2025-05-20"
 ---